 Chicken wings are one of my favorite food groups.
 While I understand its not a part of the actual food groups published by the USDA, I think it should be.
 You get protein in a chicken wing and sometimes grain if they are breaded and floured.
 When you factor in the ranch or blue cheese dressing that usually accompanies wings, you can check off the daily dairy serving.
 Vegetables?
 Check.
 Celery and carrot planks on your plate, and you have a complete meal deal hitting on all the food groups.

-Here are a few of my personal Twin Cities’ favorite chicken wings in no particular order.
-This list does not include the D-Spot that I have heard has amazing wings as I have never been there.
-Also, not on this list is the OG of Wings Runyon’s still kicking it after all these years and Serums in Anoka, who Jason and I both love but have talked about a lot.
+Here are a few of my favorite chicken wings in the Twin Cities, in no particular order.
+This list does not include the D-Spot that I have heard has amazing wings, as I have never been there.
+Also, not on this list is the OG of Wings, Runyon’s, still kicking it after all these years and Serums in Anoka, which Jason and I both love but have talked about a lot.

 Saint Paul stalwart is known for their outstanding stuffed “Juicy Lucy” burgers but do not overlook the Pot O’Gold chicken wings.
 Voted Best Wings by MSP Magazine, you can order 8, 12, or 20 and have them sauced in any of 8 sauces.
 The wings are meaty, tender, and when ordered Minnesota Wild, they are dry rubbed and glazed with a spice combination that is a little bit sweet and spicy.
 Feeling Brave?
 Try their Hot Damn Wings Challenge where you eat 20 wings in 20 minutes covered in their habanero “Hot Damn Sauce” with no drink and no dipping, and you get a free t-shirt for $18.95.